 Pastoral and professional counselors, while functioning in that capacity, are exempt from reporting obligations under the Clery Act, and are not required to report crimes of which they learn while acting in their capacity as confidential resources.

 The University provides training to help its Campus Security Authorities and other employees fulfill the University’s obligations under the Clery Act.
-This training consists of a short video (which can be seen here NOTE: you must use a browser that supports Flash video) explaining both how the Clery Act came about and the obligations of Campus Security Authorities and other University officials under the law.
+The training video below explains both how the Clery Act came about and the obligations of Campus Security Authorities and other University officials under the law.

 WHAT TO REPORT